carpentries/maintainer-onboarding/episodes/03-communicate-contributors.md

 - addition of new material covering topics outside of the scope of the lesson;
 - changes to the way a topic is presented that are inconsistent with The Carpentries pedagogical model;
 - changes to the technology taught in the lesson (e.g. introduction of a new plotting system);
-- multiple unrelated suggestions.
+- multiple unrelated suggestions in the contribution.

-These contributions may come in the form of an issue or a PR.
+These contributions may come in the form of an issue or a pull request.
 Being open to new contributions while keeping the lessons sleek and teachable is a difficult balancing act.
 It's ok to say no to a contribution when it doesn't add anything useful to the materials, goes beyond the scope of the lesson, or introduces unnecessary